- Requirements for entering Singapore

 Despite not being as common as the Octopus Card in Hong Kong, Singapore has cashless payment solutions where NETS is one of the most popular.
 If you have a NETS card, you can pay in retail stores, for transportation, do online payments, and more.

 That said, cash is often used for small payments, such as in convenience stores.
-Credit cards are also widely used for payments in restaurants, retail stores, and in other places.
+Credit cards are also widely used for payments in restaurants, retail stores, and other places.

 The MRT system in Singapore